- Tax Office

 Removal of Exclusion because of Sale or Death

 If the sale of your residence or death occurs between January 1 and July 1 of the current year, the exclusion will be removed for the current year.
-If the sale of your residence or death occurs after July 1 of the current year, the exclusion will remain for the current tax year, but removed as of January 1 of the following year.
+If the sale of your residence or death occurs on or after July 1 of the current year, the exclusion will remain for the current tax year, but removed as of January 1 of the following year.

 A qualified owner does not lose the benefit of this exclusion because of a temporary absence from their permanent residence for reasons of health or because of an extended absence while confined to a rest home or nursing facility, as long as the residence is unoccupied or occupied by the owner’s spouse or other dependent.